Overstimulation Explained: Key Symptoms and Common Triggers

 Strategies for Managing Overstimulation

-Finding a quiet and comfortable spot where you can unwind and recharge is essential.
-Arrange this space with fewer sensory distractions, such as soft lighting, minimal noise, and furniture that is pleasant to the touch.
+Create a quiet, comfortable space with fewer sensory distractions, such as soft lighting, minimal noise, and cozy furniture, to unwind and recharge.

 Person having a quiet time